How should we score athletes and candidates: geometric scoring rules: New characterisations

 By itself, this axiom is quite weak.
-If we, without loss of generality, set $s_1=1$ and $s_m=0$, then the only restriction is that for $1\leq j\leq m/2$, $s_{m-j+1}=1-s_j$ \citep[Corollary 5]{SaariBarney03,LlamazaresPena15}.\footnote{\citet[Theorem 1]{SaariBarney03} describe the scoring rules that satisfy different variants of the reversal bias paradox but omit the formal proof.
-Our reversal symmetry is the weakest of the variants -- the top-winner reversal bias in their terminology. \citet[Corollary 5]{LlamazaresPena15} provide a formal proof for the strongest variant of the axiom.
-For other voting rules, the reversal bias paradox (or preference inversion paradox) was studied by \citet[p.
-157]{Saari94book}, \citet{SaariBarney03}, \citet{Schulze11}, \citet{Gueye14}, \citet{BubboloniGori16}, \citet{FelsenthalNurmi18book,FelsenthalNurmi19book}, and \citet{BelayadiMbih21}.} In other words, we have $\floor{\frac{m-2}{2}}$ degrees of freedom.
+If we, without loss of generality, set $s_1=1$ and $s_m=0$, then the only restriction is that for $1\leq j\leq m/2$, $s_{m-j+1}=1-s_j$ \citep[theorem~1]{SaariBarney03}.\footnote{\citet{Gardenfors73} introduces duality (the most demanding variant of reversal bias, also known as inversion and reversal symmetry) and verifies it for different modifications of the Borda rule. \citet{Morkeliunas77} studies interrelations between variants of neutrality, independence, and duality. \citet[theorem~4.2]{FineFine74b} and \citet[corollary~5]{LlamazaresPena15} independently describe the scoring rules that satisfy inversion and reversal symmetry. \citet[theorem~1]{SaariBarney03} describe the scoring rules that are invulnerable to different variants of the reversal bias paradox but omit the formal proof.

+Similar axioms are studied in the case of single-winner (as opposed to ranking) rules \citep[p.~157]{Morkeliunas82,Fishburn73book}. \citet[theorem~4]{HeckelmanRagan21} characterise the scoring rules that satisfy duality (invertibility in their terminology).
+However, the set of axioms in their characterisation is not complete.
+For instance, for the case of four candidates, a generalised scoring rule with the Borda vector in the first round and $(2,1,1,0)$ vector in the second round satisfies all their axioms, but is not even a scoring rule.
+Their characterisation will become correct if we add, for instance, an axiom of continuity introduced by \citet{Young75}.} In other words, we have $\floor{\frac{m-2}{2}}$ degrees of freedom.
 However, once we add either one of our independence axioms, we get the Borda rule uniquely.

-\begin{restatable}{theorem}{Borda} Borda is the unique scoring rule that satisfies reversal symmetry and one of independence of unanimous winners or independence of unanimous losers. \end{restatable}
+\begin{restatable}{theorem}{Borda} Borda is the unique scoring rule that satisfies top-winner reversal bias and one of independence of unanimous winners or independence of unanimous losers. \end{restatable}